 A student-athlete and/or parent/guardian must notify a high school administrator and/or coach if he/she has a violation of the Athletic Code of Conduct.
-Student-athletes that self-report will be permitted to participate in their sport provided they obtain a professional assessment (at the student-athlete's expense) and attend the Insight program as scheduled by the school.
+Student-athletes that self-report will be permitted to participate in their sport provided they obtain a professional assessment (at the student-athlete's expense) and attend drug and alcohol awareness sessions as deemed appropriate by the school.
 It is the decision of the coach whether there MAY be any additional penalties pertaining to game participation or starting eligibility.